matthewkuria/django_local_library/README.md

 # django_local_library
-A CRUD app named local library built in Django
+A CRUD app named local library built in Django.
+This project enables me to learn how to set Django environment.